Mean value formulas on sublattices and flags of the random lattice: Introduction

 Rogers also proved explicit formulas of this kind for the cases $\rk\langle x_1, \ldots, x_k \rangle = l$ for any $1 \leq l < k$ --- see (\cite{Rogers}) for the precise statement.
 This result, called the Rogers integral formula, is the essential tool for the study of random lattice vectors, since it makes possible to study the higher moments of the lattice vector-counting function $\sum_{x\in L \backslash \{0\}} f(x)$.
 See Schmidt (\cite{Sch3}) for yet more variants of the Siegel integral formula, and Kim (\cite{Kim}), Shapira and Weiss (\cite{SW}), and S\"odergren and Str\"ombergsson (\cite{SS}) for some of the recent applications of these mean value theorems.

-The goal of the present paper is to discuss the extensions of these theorems to the counting function of rank $d < n$ sublattices, and of flags as well.
-Theorems \ref{thm:siegel_int} and \ref{thm:rogers_int} would correspond to the case $d=1$.
+The motivation of the present paper is to explore the extensions of these results from the counting of lattice vectors to that of rank $d < n$ sublattices and of flags.
+In other words, we ask whether they too demonstrate any interesting statistical behavior, like the lattice vectors do.

+On the practical side, we hope that such extensions will find applications in lattice-based cryptography.
+One of the basic implications of Theorem \ref{thm:siegel_int}, that a ball of volume $V$ contains $V$ nonzero lattice vectors on average, is already a fundamental tool for predicting and fine-tuning the decryption process.
+More recent results, such as the Poissonian behavior of short lattice vectors (\cite{Sod}), have also found applications in cryptanalysis (\cite{BSW}).
+It is therefore natural to expect that analogous results on sublattices would be useful too, since those are what the BKZ algorithm (stands for Block Korkine-Zolotarev, originally proposed by Schnorr and Euchner \cite{SE94}), the standard decryption algorithm for lattice-based systems, operates on.